CorbanPendrak/copilot-adventure/cli-ascii-pong/README.md

 A command-line Pong game rendered in ASCII art.

+## About This Project
+- This project uses [pydocstyle](https://www.pydocstyle.org/) to enforce Python docstring conventions and maintain high-quality documentation.
+- **Benefits of pydocstyle:**
+    - Ensures every public module, class, method, and function has a docstring.
+    - Checks for proper formatting and style of docstrings (PEP 257 compliance).
+    - Helps keep code understandable and maintainable for all contributors.
+    - Automatically runs on every commit to catch documentation issues early.

 ## Roadmap: Building a CLI ASCII Pong Game

 ### 1. Project Setup